 Elder Mervyn B. Arnold

 Elder Mervyn B. Arnold was sustained as a General Authority Seventy of The Church of Jesus Christ of Latter-day Saints on April 5, 2003.
 He was released October 6, 2018.
 He previously served as Area President of the South America South Area in Buenos Aires, Argentina.
 He has also served as Assistant Executive Director in the Temple and Missionary Departments, a member of the Boundary and Leadership Change Committee, the President of the Brazil South Area, and a counselor in the Brazil North and Brazil South Areas.
-He is currently serving at Church headquarters.

 Before his call as a General Authority, Elder Arnold earned a bachelor’s degree in business and a master’s degree in public administration from Brigham Young University.
 He founded and co-owned a building and development company.
 Later he expanded and was a cofounder of Guardian State Bank.
 After he retired, he became director of training and field services in the Missionary Department of the Church, where he was working when called as a General Authority.